Tencent Cloud breaks into European market with first hub in Frankfurt

 “Tencent Cloud is quickly generating demand from companies that are looking for an enterprise-grade cloud service with a fast and reliable way to deliver digital services to and from international markets,” says Interxion’s cloud strategy and marketing director, Vincent in’t Veld.

 “We’re thrilled that Tencent has chosen to expand in Europe through our Frankfurt campus, and are excited for the opportunities it gives our customers to execute their cloud strategy on our campus.”

 Wang asserts that the agreement with Interxion makes Tencent the first Asian cloud provider to be launching in Europe’s largest cloud hub.

-“Other than the premium and flagship data centre facility, the reason we partnered with Interxion is the presence of two strong interconnectivity platforms right inside the data centre, namely the DE-CIX Internet Exchange and Cloud Connect,” says Wang.
+“Other than the premium and flagship data center facility, the reason we partnered with Interxion is the presence of two strong interconnectivity platforms right inside the data center, namely the DE-CIX Internet Exchange and Cloud Connect,” says Wang.

 “With these connectivity platforms available, our customers can quickly deploy their cloud strategy in Europe and nearby.”